Robert Doeg Enock (1895-1967)

 "Clearly father had a great deal of patience, particularly if he was in the middle of making something, as in the model railway in the loft.
 He had little practical training and learned as he went along and learned well.
 He joined the local model engineering society and also gained invaluable experience from them.
 He was willing to invest in his chosen hobby and had a brick built workshop constructed in the garden when we moved to Kettering.
 This was kitted out with a lathe, a drilling machine and a milling machine." - Clive Enock.

-Robert crafted a number models, using blueprints of engines associated with Stewarts & Lloyds.
+Robert crafted a number models using blueprints from Stewarts & Lloyds.

 "I still have one of those models in the creating of which the only thing he bought in was the electric motor.
 Everything else was made from scratch.
 He always worked from full sized, fully detailed plans of the particular model that he wanted to make.
 These plans were obtained through his job as a buyer for Stewarts and Lloyds to be studied before the life sized item was bought by him for use by the company." - Clive Enock